 Only use ARIKAYCE liposomal with the Lamira Nebuliser Handset and aerosol head connected to a Lamira Control Unit.
 See section 7 for how to use the medicine together with the Lamira Nebuliser System.

-Do not use ARIKAYCE liposomal with any other type of handset or aerosol head.
+Do not use ARIKAYCE liposomal with any other type of nebuliser handset or aerosol head.

 Do not put other medicines in the Lamira Nebuliser Handset.